lblod/app-lpdc-digitaal-loket/README.md

 Server online at 1111 (pid 1)
 ```

-Stop the service, usually through `ctrl+c` and run the migrations:
+Stop the service, usually through `ctrl+c` and then run the migrations service:

 ```
-docker-compose up migrations
+docker compose up migrations
 ```

-This will take a while; you may choose to monitor the migrations service in a separate terminal to and wait for the overview of all migrations to appear: `docker-compose logs -f --tail=100 migrations`.
+This will take a while; you may choose to monitor the migrations service in a separate terminal to and wait for the overview of all migrations to appear: `docker compose logs -f --tail=200 migrations`.
 When finished, it should look similar to this:

 ```
 [2023-04-07 20:13:15] INFO  WEBrick 1.4.2